armon/hlld/README.md

  * udp\_port : Integer, sets the udp port.
 Currently listened on but otherwise unused.
 Default 4554.

+ * bind\_address: The IP address to bind on.
+Defaults to 0.0.0.0.

  * data\_dir : The data directory that is used.
 Defaults to /tmp/hlld

  * log\_level : The logging level that hlld should use.
 One of: